Broadview, South Australia

 Broadview is a suburb of Adelaide, South Australia.
 It is located in the City of Port Adelaide Enfield and the City of Prospect.

 History

-The suburb was laid out in 1915 by C. H. Angas and K. D. Bowman.
+The suburb was laid out in 1915 by C. H. Angas and K. D. Bowman and subdivided and sold in 1918.

 Broadview Post Office did not open until 20 November 1945 and closed in 1987.

 Geography

 Broadview lies astride Regency Road and has Hampstead Road as its eastern boundary.

 Demographics

-The 2006 Census by the Australian Bureau of Statistics counted 3,597 persons in Broadview on census night.
-Of these, 46.4% were male and 53.6% were female.
+The 2021 Census by the Australian Bureau of Statistics counted 4,450 persons in Broadview on census night.
+Of these, 49.1% were male and 50.9% were female.

-The majority of residents (74.8%) are of Australian birth, with an additional 4.3% identifying England as their country of birth.
+The majority of residents (71.5%) are of Australian birth, with 1.0% identifying as Aboriginal and/or Torres Strait Islander.

-The age distribution of Broadview residents is similar to that of the greater Australian population.
-70.9% of residents were over 25 years in 2006, compared to the Australian average of 66.5%; and 29.1% were younger than 25 years, compared to the Australian average of 33.5%.
+The age distribution of Broadview residents is similar to that of the greater Australian population, where the median age of Broadview residents was 36 in 2021, compared to the Australian median of 38 and the South Australian median of 41.